-NHS National Waiting Times Centre was the top Scottish NHS Board in Stonewall's Workplace Equality Index (WEI) for the second year in a row.
+The NHS National Waiting Times Centre was also the top Scottish NHS Board in Stonewall's Workplace Equality Index (WEI) for the third year in a row.
 The WEI is a measure of how an organisation meets the needs of Lesbian, Gay and Bisexual (LGB) staff and service users and is a good indicator for equality generally.